Mike Patton: Music development

 Patton's views on creating music are somewhat similar to those of Brian Eno, a self-professed "non-musician", with the difference that Patton excelled at his main instrument and mastered at least the rudiments of several others.
 Although Patton disregards the preponderance of theory in favor of doing, he still attributes part of his development to working with learned musicians: when Mr. Bungle formed in 1984, he was "fascinated" with his friends Trey Spruance and Trevor Dunn, both theory and jazz students at school, because they knew more about music than him, and decided to "follow their lead."
 Afterward, at Humboldt State University, his bandmates Dunn, Spruance, Danny Heifetz and Clinton McKinnon were all majoring in music while Patton studied English literature.
 Spruance highlights the great music resources in Humboldt's library, where he spent a lot of time studying, and the band rehearsed at the same place as the college big band, in which the four of them played.
 Additionally, Patton—along with Heifetz—was tutored on percussion by professor Eugene Novotney.

 Composer and saxophonist John Zorn, who met Patton in 1990, is credited with teaching him "many things", such as vocal improvisation when performing with an ensemble.
 In 2006, Patton spoke about their relationship: "I've been incredibly fortunate to have a friend like that — who is also a peer and a mentor".
 Some of his recording sessions with Zorn as conductor were so arduous that the singer passed out.

 Influences

-As regards his influences, Patton stated: "You should be able to draw inspiration from any and everything.
+With regards to his influences, Patton stated: "You should be able to draw inspiration from any and everything.
 There should be no limits, it's fundamental.
 A lot of people listen to music that I make and [do not understand why my songs are so eclectic.
 But] that's the way I listen to music! ...
 That's the way I see the world and that's how it comes out of me. ...
 The deeper that well [of inspiration] is and the more places you can find it, the better."
 Detailing his composition process, Patton once paraphrased the T. S. Eliot quote, "Good artists copy; great artists steal."